louisho5/simple-cookie-bar/README.md

 ## Summary

-Generate a simple cookie bar in one line of code
+Generate a simple cookie bar in single line of code.

+#Super lightweight, only 3KB
+#Responsive design
+#Minimal and ease to use

 ## Author